-During our climactic peak, fear, stress, and alertness completely shut off.
+Fear, stress, and alertness completely shut off during our climactic peak.
 The pre-frontal cortex (the center of planning and decision making) also goes dark.
-The French coined a term about this moment of shut down ages ago.
-La petite mort became a euphemism for orgasm in the 1800s and means the little death.
+The French coined a term about this moment of shut-down ages ago.
+La petite mort (or little death) became a euphemism for orgasm in the 1800s.

 “At the moment of orgasm, women do not have any emotional feelings,” says Gert Holstege of the University of Groningen in the Netherlands.

 To help your heart, mind, and body climb the ladder to the epic destination, we need to shed stress, fear, and anxiety.

 How do we do shut down our minds?

 Well, the first step is not to stress about de-stressing.
 I don’t know about you, but it stresses me out to think I have to do one more thing even if that one more thing is to de-stress.

 Fortunately, what I propose is just one click away.
 It could put an, “Ahhhh,” in your drive home from work.
 It could quiet tense shoulders as you fold laundry.
 If you listen to music throughout the day, try replacing it with the comforting audio below.

 Ease your mind with scripture and music to move toward a more satisfying sexual encounter with your husband.
 Exhale your anxiety while inhaling God’s promises.

 Listen as God’s Word is read with music in the background.
 It is very soothing.
 Like a massage for your soul.
 Below, please find two offerings for you.

 Finding peace will help find your orgasm.